kaob1991/pands-project2021/README.md

 We can see with this graph it gives a linear regression model allowing the relationship with the data to be clearly shown:
 ![](https://github.com/kaob1991/pands-project2021/blob/816989d460976bee9092167c9b946230b4a2ed54/lm_1.png)

-Another way is to present the data as a boxplot overaid with a swarm plot and this allows the data to be displayed in a clear and concise matter.
+Another way is to present the data as a boxplot overlaid with a swarm plot and this allows the data to be displayed in a clear and concise matter.
 The visualisation draws attention to the data in the following manner.
 The sample code used is below:

 ```python